 - (a) Whenever the University creates a new class, it shall designate such class as being either within or outside the bargaining unit and shall notify UFF.
 Further, if the University revises the specifications of an existing class so that its bargaining unit designation is changed, it shall notify UFF of such new designation.
 Within ten (10) days following such notification, UFF may request a meeting with the President or representative for the purpose of discussing the designation.
 If, following such discussion, UFF disagrees with the designation, it may request the Florida Public Employees Relations Commission to resolve the dispute through unit clarification proceedings. - (b) An employee may request a review of the appropriateness of the employee's classification by the appropriate University office.
 In case of disagreement with the results of the review, the matter shall be discussed in accordance with Article 2, Consultation, but shall not be subject to Article 20, Grievance Procedure. - 28.7 Salary Rate Calculation and Payment.
 The biweekly salary rate of employees serving on twelve (12) month (calendar year) appointments shall be calculated by dividing the calendar year salary rate by 26.1 pay periods. - 28.8 Titles and Headings.
-The titles of articles and headings which precede text are inserted solely for convenience of reference and shall not be deemed to limit or affect the meaning, construction, or effect of any provision of this Agreement. - 28.9 If an ADHUS employee is designated to transport students consistent with the requirements of the Laws of Florida (Florida Uniform Classified Commercial Driver's License Act), ADHUS shall pay the costs associated with the employee's licensure and endorsement. - 28.10 An ADHUS employee elected by the ADHUS faculty will serve as an ex officio member of the ADHUS Advisory Board.
+The titles of articles and headings which precede text are inserted solely for convenience of reference and shall not be deemed to limit or affect the meaning, construction, or effect of any provision of this Agreement. - 28.9 If an FAUS employee is designated to transport students consistent with the requirements of the Laws of Florida (Florida Uniform Classified Commercial Driver's License Act), FAUS shall pay the costs associated with the employee's licensure and endorsement.